Kernix13/beginner-git-commands/BEGINNER_GIT.md

 **Atomic commits**:

-- Atomic Commits – when possible a commit should encompass a single feature, change, or fix – focused on a single thing – that makes undo/rollback easier and makes your code easier to review
+- Atomic Commits – when possible a commit should encompass a single feature, change, or fix – focused on a single thing – that makes undo/rollback easier and makes your code easier to review.

 NOTE: If you forget to add `-m "msg"` with your `commit` command, you will be taken either into the Vim editor or VS Code if you added the global command for that.
 If you are in the Vim editor, type `:wq` to exit Vim.

-- `git commit --amend` to change your commit message or when you forgot to add a file to a commit
+- `git commit --amend` to change your commit message or when you forgot to add a file to a commit.

 ## Reference links